wangxin311/tink-workflow/README.md

 # tink-workflow

-This is the step by step guide on how to use tinkerbell to provision the baremetal server
+This is the step by step guide on how to setup tink workflow use tinkerbell to provision baremetal server.

 ## Getting Started